 a) For SMEs

 i.
-Where the tenant-occupier is a company/entity incorporated in Singapore in the period 1 April 2020 to 31 May 2020, the Singapore group of entities’8 aggregate revenue is not more than S$100 million for the Financial Year 2018 or a later appropriate period where applicable9; and
+(Note: this additional criterion is not applicable if the tenant-occupier is a stand-alone company that is not part of any group of companies) Where 50% or more of the total voting shares or power in the tenant-occupier is held by a Singapore-incorporated entity (i.e. it is a subsidiary of another entity incorporated in Singapore) and the tenant-occupier is a member of a Singapore group of entities8 during the period 1 April to 31 May 2020, the group’s aggregate revenue is not more than S$100 million for the Financial Year 2018 or a later appropriate period where applicable9; and

 ii.
-The tenant-occupier suffered at least a 35% drop in average monthly gross income at the outlet level from 1 April to 31 May 2020, compared to 1 April to 31 May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 201910.
+The tenant-occupier suffered at least a 35% drop in average monthly gross income at the outlet level for the period 1 April to 31 May 2020, compared to 1 April to 31 May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 201910.

-b) For NPOs: The tenant-occupier suffered at least a 35% drop in average monthly gross income at the entity level from April to May 2020, compared to April to May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 201911.
+b) For NPOs: The tenant-occupier suffered at least a 35% drop in average monthly gross income at the entity level for the period 1 April to 31 May 2020, compared to 1 April to 31 May 2019, or alternative periods if the tenant-occupier was not operational as of 1 Apr 201911.

 From early August, the Inland Revenue Authority of Singapore (IRAS) will issue notices of cash grant to qualifying property owners, i.e. owners of property with eligible tenant-occupiers12.
 The notice will inform property owners of the rental waivers they should provide to their tenants.